-Venue orientation and familiarisation sessions for teams take place during each team's first training session.
-Training sessions will begin 31 August.
-Each team will be allocated a session to train on the field of play for a minimum of one hour.
-Training sessions will be scheduled on a strict rotational basis, based on the competition schedule; training slots will be communicated to teams separately.
+Venue orientation and familiarisation sessions for teams will take place from 4 September to 6 September.
+Each team will be allocated a session to train on each field of play for a minimum of one hour.
+The full schedule will be communicated to teams separately.
+Transport information will be available at the SIC at the Paralympic Village.